SalimSalimi/VueJsCourse/README.md

 We should '*' indicate the `name` attribut on the `<transition>` (`<transition name="name">) which will be used for every state.
 Then, by using the conditions to show or no, Vue will know when to toggle the CSS classes.

+While mixing both transitions and animations, we can have a problem of synchronisation.
+For example, an animation that moves a component and transition that fade it.
+The animation can finish before the transition (or the opposite) and would have an expected behavior.
+To avoid this problem of synchronisation, we can specify to end all by using `type` attribut on `<transition>` tag.
+This will tell which type to follow and to end up.

+Example: `<transition name="name" type"animation">`: This will tell to end all whenever the animation would end.

 # Moving to real development workflow with Webpack and VueCLI